Sophie Aldred

-Sophie Aldred (born 20 August 1962) is an English actress, television presenter, and author.
+Sophie Aldred is an English actress, television presenter, and author.
 She has worked extensively in children's television as a presenter and voice artist.
 She played the Seventh Doctor's companion, Ace, in the television series Doctor Who during the late 1980s, becoming the final companion in the series' first run.

 Early life

-Aldred was born on 20 August 1962 in Greenwich, London, but grew up in nearby Blackheath.
+Aldred was born in Greenwich, London, but grew up in nearby Blackheath.
 She sang in the church choir of St James', Kidbrooke, and attended Blackheath High School from 1973 until 1980.
 She then enrolled as a drama student at the University of Manchester.
 She graduated in 1983 and embarked on a career in children's theatre.
 She also sang in working men's clubs around Manchester.

 Career

 In 1987, Aldred was cast as Ace in Doctor Who, initially for Dragonfire, the final story of the twenty-fourth season.
 Her tenure on the show spanned the last nine stories of the programme's original run, which ended in 1989.

 In January 1992, she guest-starred in More than a Messiah, one of the videos in the series The Stranger, starring Colin Baker, also formerly of Doctor Who.

-Both before and since Doctor Who, Aldred has had a varied and busy television career, particularly in children's programming, where she has presented educational programmes under the name "Sophie Socket" such as Corners, Melvin and Maureen's Music-a-grams (which ran from 1992 to '96), Tiny and Crew (which she presented, 1995–96), the BBC series Words and Pictures (1992, 1996-2001), and also the CITV paranormal show It's a Mystery in 1996.
+Both before and since Doctor Who, Aldred has had a varied and busy television career, particularly in children's programming, where she has presented educational programmes under the name "Sophie Socket" such as Corners, Melvin and Maureen's Music-a-grams (which ran from 1992 to '96), Tiny and Crew (which she presented, 1995–96), the BBC series Words and Pictures (1992, 1996–2001), and also the CITV paranormal show It's a Mystery in 1996.
 She also played the character Minnie The Mini Magician from series 8 onwards in CITV's ZZZap! between 1999 and 2001.